 Like you, we complete a careful examination and interpretation of the Provincial Achievement Testing Program results.
 This analysis helps to reveal areas of relative strength and weakness in student achievement.
 ADLC teachers and administrators use this information in planning and delivering relevant and effective instruction.
 The analysis informs our choices about our course content.
 Continuous improvement is an objective we share with you and a key reason for encouraging and supporting the administration of the PATs.

-Since you have registered one or more students in grade 6 or 9, we are seeking your assistance in ensuring that they write the PATs.
+If you have registered one or more students in grade 6 or 9, we are seeking your assistance in ensuring that they write the PATs.
 We ask that you tell your student(s) and their guardian(s) about the PATs as soon as possible.
 We recognize that there may be special considerations such as writing accommodations for students with learning or physical disabilities or students who are English Language Learners.
 We rely on you to communicate with and inform the guardians of all students, including those needing accommodations, even though ADLC has provided the instruction.

 As a service provider and partner, we will share student results with you, their resident school authority.
 The results of ADLC’s registered cohort are available to your school staff, school authorities, parents and the public.